docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

   response would be lost.

 Step 4: Send the message
-To send the message, call the message object’s send method.
+To send the message, call the message object's send method.
 You do not need to specify where to send the message to, since the target application is set in the message itself. bt.send();